wylieconlon/votespry/README.md

 ### Note about Twilio

 This project is tricky to test locally because Twilio must have a web-accessible URL for its incoming SMS callbacks.
-That's why there's an alternate way to vote by sending an HTTP `GET` to the `/vote/:code/:choiceIndex` route (note: only one vote per user is enforced).
-One possibility is to use a proxy service to forward requests at a remote service to your machine.
+However, to simulate voting behavior you can send fake Twilio [post parameters](http://www.twilio.com/docs/api/rest/sms) to the `/SmsResponse` route using `curl`.

 Running the app
 ---------------